News and Events

 Lantern Table Raw Bar & Bubbles Party with Jay Murrie

-Gather with us in Lantern Table's Community Kitchen on Monday, December 29th when Andrea and Miguel will host our friend Jay Murrie of Piedmont Wine Imports for a cocktail-party style evening of Jay's thrilling sparkling wines and a raw bar featuring the freshest catch from the North Carolina & Virginia coasts, including sashimi and oysters shucked to order.
+On Monday, December 29th Andrea and Miguel hosted our friend Jay Murrie of Piedmont Wine Imports for a cocktail-party style evening of Jay's thrilling sparkling wines and a raw bar featuring the freshest catch from the North Carolina & Virginia coasts, including sashimi and oysters shucked to order.

 Boudin Bourbon & Beer in New Orleans